paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-01-05-scoped-css.md

 </div>
 ```

 Styles in Paperclip are scoped by default.
-In other words, the styles here are only applied to the elements in this document.
+In other words, styles are only applied to the elements in the same document.
 To illustrate how this works, here’s what a *compiled* Paperclip file might look like in regular HTML & CSS:

 ```html
 <style>